laskagrzegorz/imperial_research_project/readme.md

 # Imperial Research Project

 This repository contains the code and resources for an ongoing research project conducted at Imperial College London.
-The project focuses on developing novel machine learning models for predicting climate patterns in urban environments.
+The project focuses on detecting edges in graph structure of stationary Mutually Exciting Hawkes Processes.

 ## Table of Contents
 1. [Project Overview](#project-overview)